Appalachian Bible College Data & Information Overview

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

-The full-time faculty percentage at Appalachian Bible College is 49%.
-This is comparable to the national average of 47%.
+The full-time faculty percentage at Appalachian Bible College is 56%.
+This is higher than the national average of 47%.

 Retention and Graduation Rates at Appalachian Bible College